kibook/hash-set/documentation/hash-set.rst

    // on its ID.
 In this case, we can just use the person's ID directly
    // as the hash ID, but in other cases another built-in hash function
    // might be more useful.
-   define method set-element-hash
+   define method custom-hash
        (person :: <person>, initial-state :: <hash-state>)
     => (id :: <integer>, result-state :: <hash-state>)
      values(person.id, initial-state)
-   end method set-element-hash;
+   end method custom-hash;

    // Create some people
    let john-smith = make(<person>, id: 1);